 To access the documentation, see https://book.oceaninfohub.org or our Github Repository: https://github.com/iodepo/odis-arch

 Please let us have your feedback, and / or email email@example.com to be added to our Slack communication platform.

-At present the following seven sources are being integrated into the Ocean InfoHub Knowledge Graph.
+18 project partners are fully operational nodes in ODIS, and are contributing openly discoverable content to the Ocean InfoHub knowledge graph.
 Work is underway with several other partners to also bring their holdings into the graph.

 The ODIS “Catalogue of Sources” aims to be an online browsable and searchable catalogue of existing ocean related web-based sources/systems of data and information as well as products and services.
 It will also provide information on products and visualize the landscape (entities and their connections) of ocean data and information sources.

 It will contribute to the objectives of the Agenda 2030, and in particular the UN Decade for Ocean Science for Sustainable Development.

 The Catalogue is not an ocean database or metadata repository.
 The catalogue includes descriptive information such as the URL, title, description, language, point of contact, geographic scope, available technologies for machine-to-machine interaction, keywords, etc. and can be searched on many of these fields.